Children

 can function well at home.

-work with the family to develop and implement
+support specialists work with the family to

-a treatment plan.
-They also link families to
+develop and implement a treatment plan.
+They

-such as: respite care, treatment family home,
+in the community, such as: respite care,

-residential treatment.
+treatment family home, residential treatment.

 Evaluation